cyberbotics/webots-doc/reference/shaderpart.md

 - `NUMBER_OF_LIGHTS` is an integer containing the number of lights affecting the material.
 This constant is particularly useful to loop over the lights.
+- `FOG_TYPE` is an integer matching with the current fog type:
+    - `0` stands for no fog
+    - `1` stands for an exponential fog
+    - `2` stands for an exponential2 fog
+    - `3` stands for a linear fog

 ### X3DOM export

 When exporting the GLSL shader to X3DOM, the shader is converted from `GLSL v120` to the `X3DOM` shaders (`WebGL` shaders with custom variables).
 Generally this automatic conversion is working fine, however if you suspect a wrong behavior, please write a bug report to help us improving the conversion function.

 #### Known differences